-It is also worth saying that in some areas the situation with standards is so spoiled that, whatever you do, someone got upset.
-A "classical" example is geographical coordinates order (latitude-longitude vs longitude-latitude).
-Alas, the only working method of fighting frustration there is the Serenity Notepad to be discussed in the corresponding chapter.
+It is also worth mentioning that in some areas the situation with standards is so spoiled that no matter what you do, someone will be upset.
+A "classical" example is the order of geographical coordinates (latitude-longitude vs longitude-latitude).
+Unfortunately, the only effective method to address the frustration in such cases is the Serenity Notepad which will be discussed in the corresponding chapter.

-3. Entities Must Have Concrete Names
+4. Entities Must Have Concrete Names

-Avoid single amoeba-like words, such as "get," "apply," "make," etc.
+Avoid using single amoeba-like words, such as "get," "apply," "make," etc.

-Bad: user.get() - hard to guess what is actually returned.
+Bad: user.get() - it is difficult to guess what is actually returned.